campagnola/pycca/README.md

 * Functional assembly compiler with a relatively limited set of instructions (see examples.py and pycca/asm/instructions.py).
 All instructions are tested to produce identical output to the GNU assembly compiler.
 * C compiler in early development
-* Examples have been tested on:
+* Assembly examples have been tested on:

   |           |            |  Linux  |   OSX   | Windows |
   |:----------|:-----------|:-------:|:-------:|:-------:|